-This is a guest post provided by Ashley Verrill, a market analyst at Software Advice.
+This is a guest post provided by Ashley Verrill, a market analyst and a proactive customer service adviser at Software Advice.

 If you asked someone what they think about when you say customer service, they would likely describe an unpleasant experience – one of compounding frustration because they had a problem, then were forced to sit on hold and bounce from one agent to another to get it solved.